mishugeb/SigProR/README.md

 **INTRODUCTION**

-The purpose of this document is to provide a guide for using the SigProfilerMatrixGenerator framework to generate mutational matrices for a set of samples with associated mutational catalogues.
+The purpose of this document is to provide a guide for using the SigProfilerExtractor framework to extract the De Novo mutational signatures from a set of samples and decompose the De Novo signatures into the COSMIC signatures.
 An extensive Wiki page detailing the usage of this tool can be found at https://osf.io/t6j7u/wiki/home/.

-For users that prefer working in a Python environment, the tool is written in Python and can be found and installed from: https://github.com/AlexandrovLab/SigProfilerExtractorR
+For users that prefer working in a Python environment, the tool is written in Python and can be found and installed from: https://github.com/AlexandrovLab/SigProfilerExtractor

 **PREREQUISITES**